solana-foundation/solana-improvement-documents/proposals/0075-precompile-for-secp256r1-sigverify.md

 ## Security Considerations

-As [Firedancer](https://github.com/firedancer-io/firedancer) is being developed in C, it is imperative that there can be bit-level reproducibility between the precompile implementations.
-Any discrepancy between the two implementations could cause a fork and or a chain halt.
-(Thank you @ripatel-fd for pointing this out and advocating for it)
+As multiple other clients are being developed, it is imperative that there can be bit-level reproducibility between the precompile implementations, especially with regard to cryptographic operations.
+Any discrepancy between implementations could cause a fork and or a chain halt.

 As such we would propose the following: